So You Want to Work in Digital Health...

 There are a couple of approaches to finding a job in digital health.
 First, you should identify your preferences and objectives.
 Consider the type of company you envision yourself working at—think about the size and stage of the company, the specific problem within healthcare they are addressing, and how you see yourself contributing.

 Once you have a clearer idea, curate a list of companies that align with these parameters.
 Do online research, search the news, and ask around.
-A quick tweet like “What companies (Series B+) are working on mental health?” can go a long way in building that list!
+A quick LinkedIn post like “What companies (Series B+) are working on mental health?” can go a long way in building that list!

 Once you have the list, investigate their mission, culture, and projects.
 Look at their career pages to see if they have open roles matching your skill set.
 Even if they are not actively hiring, consider reaching out and expressing your interest.
 Many companies appreciate proactive interest and might keep you in mind for future openings.